pervoj/pervoj/README.md

   - [Valdo GTK](https://github.com/pervoj/valdo-gtk) – GTK frontend for [Valdo](https://github.com/Prince781/valdo)
   - [VocaPad](https://github.com/vocapad) – simple and open source vocabulary notebook
   - [Transganizer](https://github.com/transganizer) – organization aplication for translators
-- 🌱 I’m currently learning Vala and Angular with Node.js.
 - 👯 I’m looking to collaborate on projects that need Czech translation.
 And also on some simple ones that I can understand and contribute to code.
 - 🙂 Pronouns: **he/him**